Climate change: Wind farms must benefit locals, campaigners say

 The developer said it was talking about a community investment fund and supporting local economies .

-Bute Energy's Aled Rowlands, said: "Society is facing three crises: climate, cost of living and rebuilding the economy.
+Bute Energy's Aled Rowlands said: "Society is facing three crises: climate, cost of living and rebuilding the economy.

 "Projects like this can help with all three," he said.
 "But there are a number of other different benefits that could come to this community.

-"We are talking partly about jobs , skills and investment," he said.
+"We are talking partly about jobs, skills and investment," he said.
 "On top of that we have a community benefit fund which is worth over £30m over the next 45 years going directly to communities around this plan."

-The possibility of extra funding is important local charities like Little Lounge, which supports children in their early years, and their families in Cilfynydd.
+The possibility of extra funding is important to local charities like Little Lounge, which supports children in their early years, and their families in Cilfynydd.

 Katie Hadley, from Little Lounge, said: "I want to find out more about what [the wind farm] could offer us as a small community.